Klfrr/Fine-Tune-W2V2-Classifier-for-Chinese-Accents/README.md

 and fine-tunes it for 4 Chinese accents.

 ## Installation/Accessing Notebook
-> Note: This is a JuPyter Google Colab Notebook that was run using A100 GPU with high memory load enabled
+> Note: This is a Jupyter Google Colab Notebook that was run using A100 GPU with high memory load enabled
 1. When on the page with the .ipynb file, replace the "github.com" in the link with "nbsanity.com"
 2. Example at https://nbsanity.com